Why Participate in Students@Work

 Students@Work℠ Navigator Business Registration Process

-If you participated in Students@Work℠ last year and already have your program created as a resource in the Navigator platform, please follow these steps.
+If you participated in Students@Work℠ last year and already have your program created as a resource in the Navigator platform:

 Step 1: Log in to Navigator and go to the user dashboard.